SinisterSpatula/RetroflagGpiGuides/data/kernel/readme.md

 [Back to Index](https://sinisterspatula.github.io/RetroflagGpiGuides/)

 > Update: This is the new offline version.
+Still not ready for use, fixing major problems.

 # Pi Zero boot logo Kernel v4.14.114 Pack (Offline Version)